Last updated on August 29, 2020 by Dan Nanni

 To install Zenmap on Fedora, CentOS or RHEL:

-To launch Nmap GUI, run the following command.
+To launch Nmap GUI, run the following command with root privilege.

 The following screenshot shows the main window of Zenmap.

 Using Zenmap interface, you can probe a particular host.
 Fill in the IP address or host name of a destination host in

 Target field, and choose a desired scan profile from

 Scan button.
 For multiple hosts, you can specify them in a comma-separated list.

 To check the detailed system information of a particular host after scanning, highlight a host in the left panel, and click on